 Kitchen Notes

-- Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+- Organization: Read the recipe first and ensure you have the ingredients at the correct temperature, the equipment needed, and enough workspace.
 This will make the process so much easier.

-- Baking time: consider that all ovens and pans are different, even if they look similar.
-The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
-You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
+- Baking time: Consider that all ovens and pans are different, even if they look similar.
+The baking time in my recipes is as accurate as possible, but it might take you more or less time.
+You can use a thermometer (like the OXO oven thermometer) to check that your oven is at the right temperature.
 I recommend you keep track of how your oven works and what tiny details you might need to adjust.

 - Baking and eating: I suggest glazing and eating it the next day.
-The flavors have time to meld and the result is much better.
+The flavors have time to meld, and the result is much better.

 Related recipes you might like:

-You might also consider subscribing to our FREE email series 'Baking the Best' and our regular newsletter.
-Or connect via Facebook, Instagram, and Pinterest.
+You can also subscribe to our FREE email series 'Baking the Best' and our regular newsletter.
+Or follow and save my recipes on Pinterest.

 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy.